blockchainsllc/in3-docs/docs/api-c.md

 ```
 returns: [`node_weight_t *`](#node-weight-t)

 #### in3_node_list_pick_nodes

 ```c
 in3_ret_t in3_node_list_pick_nodes(in3_ctx_t *ctx, node_weight_t **nodes);
 ```

-picks (based on the config) a random number of nodes and returns them as weightslist.
+Picks (based on the configuration) a random number of nodes and returns them as a weights list.

 arguments:
 ```eval_rst